way213/Discord-chatbot-python/README.md

 # Discord-chatbot-python

-a discord chat bot that uses multiple modules such as discord, json, and BeautifulSoup
+a discord chat bot that uses multiple modules such as discord and json

 Also accesses https://zenquotes.io/ via an API to speak with the user